Jupiter

 Jupiter and our electromagnetic world

-This ocean of electromagnetic frequency is primarily formed by the earth’s magnetic field, combined with solar and lunar radiation.
-In this context, the planets have a lesser effect – not insignificant, but not as powerful as conventional astrology sometimes suggests (you can read more in How electromagnetic astrology affects us humans).
+In this context, the planets have a lesser effect – not insignificant, but not as powerful as conventional astrology sometimes suggests (you can read more about it here).

 The energy of expansion and integration